mohamnag/ecs-orientdb/README.md

 - Because in a correct setup each DB container shall run on one separate EC2 machine (container instance) due to static port mappings necessary, you will need exactly the same amount of machines as you will have DB containers.

-- You have to at least map port `5701` for clustering to work.
+- You have to at least expose port `5701` out of container for clustering to work.
 You will also need one of the ports `2424` (binary) or `2480` (REST API) or maybe both exposed for accessing DB.

-- Port `5701` should also be opened on EC2 machine's (container instance) security group for IPs intended for DB cluster subnet(s).
-DB instances communicate with each other over that port.

 - As multicast is not possible on EC2, and you probably dont want to restart all your containers on each IP change, the Hazelcast's AWS specific discovery is used.
-For better results it can be either done by tags attached to EC2 machine (container instance) or by shared security group.
+For better results it can be restricted either by tags attached to EC2 machine (container instance) or by one shared security group or by both.

+- On the security group attached to your EC2 machines (container instances) which are supposed to run this image as DB cluster, following ports should be opened.
+You can do it either by giving a specific port range, or by mentioning the security group name as source.
+    - Port `5701`, DB instances communicate with each other over that port
+    - ICMP Echo Request (from Custom ICMP Rule), used for node fail detection

 - AWS key and secret provided shall be best belonging to a new user with only one permission given `ec2:DescribeInstances`.
 The whole permission shall look like: